 Professional Journals and Books

-- "Intergenerational Redistribution in the Great Recession"with Jonathan Heathcote, Dirk Krueger, and José-Víctor Ríos-Rull.
-Revision submitted to Journal of Political Economy.
-Accepted.
+- "Intergenerational Redistribution in the Great Recession" with Jonathan Heathcote, Dirk Krueger, and José-Víctor Ríos-Rull.
+Journal of Political Economy.
+Forthcoming.

 - "Aggregate Effects of Minimum Wage Regulation at the Zero Lower Bound", Journal of Monetary Economics, Volume 107, Nov.
 2019.